important alert

 Heritage Trees of Portland

-Information
+Label: Information

 Heritage Tree Map

-How Do I Nominate a Heritage Tree?
+How do I nominate a Heritage Tree?

 The nomination deadline is May 1 each year.
 It takes about a year to receive Heritage Tree designation once the nominated tree has been accepted.
+Learn more about nominations and how to find and nominate the best tree.

 Heritage Trees located on private property are maintained by the landowner.
 Special care is required to ensure Heritage Trees live long and healthy lives.

-Can I Prune or Remove a Heritage Tree?
+Can I prune or remove a Heritage Tree?

 A Heritage Tree can only be approved for removal if it is dead, dying, or dangerous.
 Heritage Trees may only be removed with the consent of the Urban Forestry Commission, except in cases of emergency.
-The Urban Forestry Commission shall hold a public hearing on a request to remove a Heritage Tree.
-Consent to remove the tree shall be supported by at least six members of the Urban Forestry Commission (Chapter 11.20.060.F).
+The Urban Forestry Commission will hold a public hearing on a request to remove a Heritage Tree.
+Consent to remove the tree must be supported by at least six members of the Urban Forestry Commission (Chapter 11.20.060.F).

 Heritage Trees must be protected during development.
 Work on or around any Heritage Tree requires the property owner or applicant to schedule an assessment meeting with Portland Permitting & Development by calling 503-823-TREE (8733).
 For permit approval, Portland Permitting & Development needs to see the protections planned for the Heritage Tree clearly documented on the tree preservation plan.
 It is recommended to take a copy of the current plan to the onsite meeting with Portland Permitting & Development.
 The onsite meeting should be scheduled early in the development application process.